jasonbayton/11ty/_src/android/android-enterprise-zero-touch-console-device-guide.md

 </details>

 Click the **+** icon on the right-hand side of **Configurations** to create a new configuration.
-This will trigger a popup.
+This will open a pop-up.

-To start, simply provide a configuration name, and then from the dropdown, a DPC (or EMM agent).
+To start, simply provide a configuration name, and then from the dropdown, a DPC (AKA EMM agent).

 Following that is DPC extras, within this field you can paste in DPC-specific key-value pairs that add additional functionality.
 The key-value pairs differ by EMM, so it’s best to validate before pasting anything here.
 Leaving it blank is also fine.
 An example of what could go there for ~~MobileIron~~ Ivanti is as follows and more examples can be found on the [zero-touch FAQ](/android/android-enterprise-zero-touch-faq/#what-should-i-put-in-dpc-extras):

 ```
 {